. Time Attaches to Systems

 When time is shaped by internal conditions rather than assumed to be constant, drift becomes observable earlier.
 Instability becomes detectable before thresholds are crossed.
 Risk becomes visible before collapse becomes inevitable.

-This is not about predicting the future.
-It is about recognizing when the present has already changed.
+This is not primarily about predicting the future.
+It is about understanding how system condition influences the future that becomes possible.

 2800 University Ave ste 245, West Des Moines, IA, USA